glynawe/Vanilla/vanilla.md

     Factor = UnaryOp Factor
            | Designator
+           | FunctionCall
            | Literal
            | Conditional
            | "(" Expression ")".

+    FunctionCall = Designator "(" [Expression ","...] ")"

     UnaryOp = "+" | "-" | "not".

+The list of expressions in a function call are supplied to the designated procedure as parameters.
+A `var` parameter must be supplied with a designator.
+A supplied parameter must match its parameter's type.

 ## Operators